Kid Acero: Provenance and details of the Kid Acero line

 Due to the popularity of several local boxing figures on Latin America's sports circuit, and the increasing rejection of products considered representative of United States interventions in the region, Mattel left the marketing decisions to a Mexican licensing company named CIPSA which produced a broad variety of plastic products, including a large line of plastic containers similar to Tupperware's.
 This company also had the local licenses for other Mattel lines including Hot Wheels and Barbie, and licenses from Disney.
-In 1974 CIPSA introduced Big Jim to the Mexican market as Kid Acero (which translates as "Kid Steel"), with the tagline Kid Acero es el campeó (Kid Acero is the champion).
+In 1974 CIPSA introduced Big Jim to the Mexican market as Kid Acero (which translates as "Kid Steel"), with the tagline Kid Acero es el campeón (Kid Acero is the champion).
 It was under this name that CIPSA distributed and sold most of the Big Jim toy line.

 Most of the accessories available were exactly the same as in the American market, except that some clothing for the figures included the colors used by popular soccer national teams.
 Only the text on the toy boxes and of their instruction sheet were changed to Spanish language.
 There is no way to tell which action figure was sold in the North American market and which the South American, inasmuch as both were produced in the same factories using the same molds, colors, materials; even the artwork for the packages was the same.
 Mattel's serial numbers and copyrights remained on the figures; nominal Big Jim vintage action figures in California or Texas may be Kid Acero figures.

 The first Kid Acero was the Big Jim standard figure from 1974 which came with red shorts and included a baseball, a dumbbell, a muscle test band, and a breakable karate board.
 Other outfits, accessories, and vehicles were sold separately.
 Later the same figure was repackaged in boxes which included one of the sport, adventure, and jungle outfits, along with their accessories, directly taken from the US '72 and '73 Big Jim line.